realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

   - A "Class" is just a template for a structure in memory (an "Object") that contains the values ("state") of the variables and pointers to the methods (just functions) of the class.
   - COP is Based on "Simula 67," a language specifically designed to simulate real-world systems.
-  - The creator gave "head nods" to "Smalltalk" but took a different and more "procedural" approach to the class and object concepts explored in Smalltalk, primarily to use more practical aspect of the ideas for the needs of the time.
+  - The creator gave "head nods" to "Smalltalk" but took a different and more Structured-style approach to the class and object concepts explored in Simula, primarily to use more practical aspect of the ideas for the needs of the time.
   - The practical hardware limitations outweighed the theoretical purity of OOP, and shortcuts were made for the sake of performance and practicality, such as use of `static` functions to manipulate data directly instead of calling methods on objects to manipulate the data indirectly.